The H. George Frederickson Award

 The H. George Frederickson Award honors a senior scholar for career contributions to the field of public management.
 Exemplary contributions include, but are not limited to, adding to the intellectual development of the field and building professional capital (e.g., journal development and other means of sharing PM scholarship and information) related to public management research.
 The Frederickson Award is presented annually at the Public Management Research Association conference.

-The Public Management Research Association is pleased to announce that the winner of the 2018 H. George Frederickson Award is Brint Milward, Director of the School of Government and Public Policy at the University of Arizona.
+The Public Management Research Association is pleased to announce that the winner of the 2019 H. George Frederickson Award is Brint Milward, Director of the School of Government and Public Policy at the University of Arizona.
 The Frederickson Award honors a senior scholar for career contributions to the field of public management.
 The committee used two sets of criteria for decision making, including the degree to which the nominee has made: (1) scholarly contributions to the intellectual development of public management, and (2) professional capital contributions to the development of the field (e.g., journal development, contributions to PMRA and other organizations, coordination of conferences, mentoring, and other means of sharing scholarship and information).

 2017 – Rosemary O’Leary

 2016 – Hal Rainey

 2015 – James L. Perry

 2013 – Barry Bozeman

 2007 – Christopher Hood

 The Beryl Radin Award is for the best article published in JPART.
 It is awarded annually and presented at the Public Management Research Association conference.

 Current Recipient: John B Holbein & Hans J G Hassell: When Your Group Fails: The Effect of Race-Based Performance Signals on Citizen Voice and Exit, 29(2), 268–286, https://doi.org/10.1093/jopart/muy075